 - Instant discounts, promo codes, and other deals

+Look for a resource page or blog with other supportive content to help customers through the buyer’s journey.
 Also, note any extra content they may have on the page, like buyer’s guides and user manuals.
-Explore the rest of their site as well.
-Look for a resource page or blog that has other supportive content designed to help their customers through the buyer’s journey.
+Please explore the rest of their site as well.

-Then, move onto their social media accounts to see how they are advertising their products.
+Then, move on to their social media accounts to see how they advertise their products.
 While doing that, ask yourself: